-The decision will either be to offer a place at a school or refuse the place because: the school is full or because admission would breach the infant class size limit, see section 5.
+The decision will either be to offer a place at a school or refuse the place where the admission of another child would prejudice the provision of efficient education or efficient use of resources, or because admission would breach the infant class size limit, see section 5.
 A refusal letter will also explain to the parent their right to appeal.